Tributes for 'pillar of peace' Mandela pile up at hospital

 Well-wishers' messages, bouquets and stuffed animals have piled up at the guarded boundary around the compound where doctors are treating the former South African president for a recurrent lung infection.

-His health deteriorated at the weekend, bringing the sombre realisation for South Africa's 53 million people that the man who epitomised defiance of white minority rule and forged the post-apartheid "Rainbow Nation" may not be with them for ever.
+His health deteriorated at the weekend, bringing the sombre realization for South Africa's 53 million people that the man who epitomized defiance of white minority rule and forged the post-apartheid "Rainbow Nation" may not be with them forever.

 A section of the beige brick wall has been plastered with notes of appreciation for his lifetime of struggle and sacrifice - including 27 years spent in apartheid jails - that helped lead to the country's first all race election in 1994.